tauren/tax-scenarios-lean/docs/stories/story-1.6-example-plans.md

     - [x] When a user clicks an example plan card/button in `GetStartedView.tsx`:
         - Retrieve the associated `planDataParam` string for that example.
         - Trigger the application's URL loading mechanism.
 The preferred method is to construct the application's root URL with `?planData=[planDataParam]` and navigate to it (e.g., using `router.push('/?planData=' + planDataParam)` if using `react-router-dom` and the app is set up to parse this on any route, or `window.location.href = '/?planData=' + planDataParam` if a full reload is acceptable for simplicity).
-        - This will invoke the URL loading logic from Story 1.5, including any "dirty check" prompts.
+        - This will invoke the URL loading logic from Story 1.5, including any overwrite prompts.
 - [x] **Task 4: Conditional Rendering of `GetStartedView` (AC: 1)**
     - [x] In `App.tsx` or the main router configuration:
         - Check if an `activePlan` exists in the Zustand store after initial load attempts (from `localStorage` or URL, as per Stories 1.4 & 1.5).